UKCloud/documentation/articles/cloud-storage/cs-vid-cifs-ecs-overview.md

 ---
 title: CIFS-ECS overview video | UKCloud Ltd
-description: Links to a video that provides an overview of the CIFS-ECS Tool
+description: Shows a video that provides an overview of the CIFS-ECS Tool
 services: cloud-storage
 author: Sue Highmoor